hugogirard/durableFunctionFormRecognizer/README.md

 ## Step 8 - Open the viewer

-The viewer is a Blazor applicationt hat will help monitor the durable function execution.
-You have two configuration keys you will need to modify.
+The viewer is a Blazor application that will help monitor the durable function execution.
+There's two configuration keys you will need to modify.

 Go to the Web App called **blazor-admin** and click on it.
 Go to the **Configuration** menu.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/configuration.png)

-You will need to add two new applications setting here.
+You will need to add two new application settings here.

 | Name | Value
 |------|-------
 | EndpointUrl | The endpoint of the processor function
-| APIKey | The KEY of the processor function
+| APIKey | The host key of the processor function

 To get those two values, go to the function called **fnc-processor**, from there you will see the URL, this value will be the **EndpointUrl1**.